O JARGON BUSTER

 - A ranking list compiled using a

-complex formula from the results
+complex formula from the results of almost all events in

+excluded.
 The BOF Rankings have a web site.

 - BOK

 - Bristol Orienteering Klubb.
-Web
+Web site.

 - Boktrot